DreiDe/GWP---Get-Whatsapp-Pictures/README.md

 I'm realy interested in what you come up using this project for.
 I would be realy thankful if someone could tell me more about the rate limit he/she discovered so we can find out more about the "sweet spot".<br>
 If you have some more ideas feel free to contribute.<br>
 This project is working at the state of today (31.10.2018) but because Whatsapp is constantly changing their API please raise an issue if you experience any bug.<br>
-This project is open for anyone and not licensed.
-You are free to copy, change, sell it or do whatever you want to do with it.
+This project is open for anyone and licensed under the Unilicense.
+That means you are completly free to copy, change, sell or do whatever you want to do with this project.